rayguna/Statistics/DOE/README.md

    - This is the case because Taguchi design uses orthogonal arrays, where the experimental runs for any two factors capture all of the four possible combinations (e.g., A+B+, A+B-, A-B+, and A-B- or 11, 12, 21, and 22).
 See the table below for an example for the L8 orthogonal array.

    - This design is used to study 4 to 7 factors while limiting the number of runs to just 8.
 A full factorial experiment will otherwise require 16 to 128 runs.
+R is the response column.

      | Run | A   | B   | C   | D   | E   | F   | G   | R   |
      | --- | --- | --- | --- | --- | --- | --- | --- | --- |